NoTests/SharedSequence.kt/README.md

 To clarify this definition we will look at a concrete example.

-*Problem* Assume that you want to create a search input field which suggests result while you type.
+*Problem.* Assume that you want to create a search input field which suggests result while you type.
 The field queries your server and displays a list of results and its size.

 While solving this problem you should take care of